Workshop Descriptions

 • Speaker: Rebecca McDonald, Cross St. Flowers

-• Speaker: Casey Downes
+• Speaker: Casey Downes, Good Dawn Rising

 Discover how integrating herbs and native plants into working farm landscapes—through hedgerows, windbreaks, and field margins—can enhance biodiversity while supporting soil health, water conservation, and natural pest control.
 This session explores how these plantings contribute to ecological resilience and open pathways to value-added products and stewardship-based marketing.